stcats/electron-test/README.md

     Grunt task to generate Windows installers for Electron apps

+electron/windows-installer                         2.3.4     14 releases         ? /      ?  <----

+    NPM module that builds Windows installers for Electron apps using Squirrel.

 unindented/electron-installer-windows              0.2.0      4 releases        34 /    188

     Create a Windows package for your Electron app.

 Aluxian/electron-windows-installer                 1.4.4     25 releases        27 /    212

     Build Windows installers for Electron apps using Squirrel.
 Works with Gulp!